"Every lesson is well planned and the teachers are all easy to connect to and get in touch with." Hugo, seventh grade student

 We have 3 parallel classes in each year group from years 4 to 9.

 Yes, if you are of the appropriate age, plan to move to Sweden, and have the Swedish personal numbers necessary for registration.

-No, it does not cost anything to attend our schools.
+No, it does not cost anything to attend our school.
 There are no tuition fees.
-Funding comes from the “skolpeng” or school subsidy, allocated to schools that are approved by “Skolverket” the Swedish National Agency for Education.
+Funding comes from the “skolpeng,” or school subsidy, allocated to schools that are approved by “Skolverket,” the Swedish National Agency for Education.

 No testing is permitted as part of the admission process.